 - Masato Otsu – Integration Director, Micron Technology

-- Fuyuko Ruetenik, PhD – School parent and BoT member; Lecturer at Hiroshima University
+- Fuyuko Ruetenik, PhD – School parent and BoT member; Associate Professor at Hiroshima University

 - Roger Reinos – Professor at Hiroshima University of Economics, BoT member and School parent